GoddessDianaPub/aws-terraform/modules/jenkins/README.md

 - Create a slack chanel named "jenkins-notifications" and integrate it with jenkins [you can follow this article](https://plugins.jenkins.io/slack/)
 - Create jenkins-notifications channel on slack
 - Install Jenkins CI app in slack and integrate it with this channel: jenkins-notifications
+- Go to Manage Jenkins > System > Slack and configure your channel configurations